Hurricane Isaias makes landfall in North Carolina

 Tuesday, 4 August 2020 ()

-NORTH MYRTLE BEACH, S.C.
-(AP) — Hurricane Isaias has made landfall near Ocean Isle Beach, North Carolina, according to the National Hurricane Center.
-The hurricane touched down just after 11 p.m. on Monday with maximum sustained winds of 85 mph (136 km/h).
+Hurricane Isaias made landfall near Ocean Isle Beach, North Carolina, according to the National Hurricane Center.
+The hurricane touched down just after 11 p.m.
+EDT on Monday with maximum sustained winds of 85 mph.
+(August 4)

-Coastal shops and restaurants closed early, power began to flicker at oceanfront hotels and even the most adventurous of beachgoers abandoned the sand Monday night as newly restrengthened Hurricane Isaias sped toward the Carolinas.

-The U.S. National Hurricane Center warned oceanside home dwellers to brace for storm surge up to 5 feet (1.5 meters) and up to 8 inches (20 centimeters) of rain in spots, as Isaias moved up the coast.
-The Carolinas weren't the only states at risk.

 |